deanjhkim/seng637-a4-deanjhkim/Assignment4-ReportTemplate.md

 The report load was shared and we each wrote sections respective to the tasks we performed in the lab.

 # Difficulties encountered, challenges overcome, and lessons learned
+The team had some difficulty setting up the PiTest tool, and went through documentation on the PiTest site as well as explanations of fixes for common errors on StackOverflow in order to properly set up the lab.
+There was a good amount of learning new technologies for this lab as the lab was broken up into 2 separate exercises.
+The team practiced effective communication and pair programmed to share knowledge whenever possible, greatly speeding up the learning process for our team.

 # Comments/feedback on the lab itself
+This lab was good overall, very practical and introduces two commonly used tools for testing applications.
+The team enjoyed working through the lab and has no major criticism or feedback on the lab structure.